csites/OPCD_GSPro_tools/README.md

 * SAM 2 paper: https://arxiv.org/abs/2408.00714
 </code></pre>

 <p> Do visit the site https://github.com/facebookresearch/segment-anything.
-It is an amazing cool tool, and you will probably understand using SAM to segment golf course images.
+It is an amazing, cool tool, and you will probably understand using SAM to segment golf course images.
 Also, do download that code base.
-It's fun to play with in Jupyter notebook on Ubuntu.
+It's fun to play with in a Jupyter notebook on Ubuntu.
 You will need to download a 'vit\_' SAM model listed in the SAM documentation.</p>
 <pre>
     <code>
         Small lightweight: vit_b -> https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth